Kelsey Calvert: Juniors

+Women's

+Alberta (2015–2023)

-Later on that year, Rocque would skip her University of Alberta Panda's team at a third CIS/CCA Curling Championships.
-This time, they would go on to win the championship, and get the chance to represent Canada at the 2016 Winter Universiade.
-Rocque has also won two juvenile Alberta titles.
-Following the 2014–15 season, it was announced that Rocque, aging out of juniors, would join Chelsea Carey's old rink, with Taylor McDonald at second, Jen Gates at lead, and Laura Crocker at the third position.
+Following the 2014–15 season, it was announced that Calvert, aging out of juniors, would join Chelsea Carey's old rink, with Taylor McDonald at second, Jen Gates at lead, and Laura Crocker at the third position.
 In their first season together, the Rocque rink won the Red Deer Curling Classic and the CCT Uiseong Masters on the tour.
 The team played in five slams, making it to the quarterfinals in four events.
 Team Rocque played in the 2016 Alberta Scotties Tournament of Hearts, but failed to make the playoffs.
 The team also played in the 2015 Canada Cup of Curling, but finished with a 2–4 record, missing the playoffs.
 The following season, the team had less success on the tour.
 They would play in four slams, making it to the quarterfinals in just one event, the 2016 GSOC Tour Challenge.
 The team played in the 2016 Canada Cup of Curling, but once again missed the playoffs with a 2–4 record.
 In the 2017–18 season, Team Rocque would win the Curl Mesabi Classic and would play in three slams, making it to the quarterfinals at just the 2018 Meridian Canadian Open.
 The team played in the 2017 Canadian Olympic Curling Pre-Trials, losing in the playoffs.
 Midway through the season, Walker took over skipping duties of the team, but remained throwing third stones.
 The Rocque rink played with the new arrangement at the 2018 Alberta Scotties Tournament of Hearts, where they narrowly missed the playoffs.
 The next month it was announced that the team would be splitting up.
-For the 2018–19 season, Rocque reunited with her junior team of Danielle Schmiemann, Rebecca Konschuh and Jesse Iles.
+For the 2018–19 season, Calvert reunited with her junior team of Danielle Schmiemann, Rebecca Konschuh and Jesse Iles.
 The team made it all the way to the final of the 2019 Alberta Scotties Tournament of Hearts where they lost to Chelsea Carey 8–3.